xyzshantaram/FlashlightOverlay/README.md

-# radial-darkmode
+# FlashlightOverlay

-A canvas-based dark mode demo.
+A canvas-based overlay for websites, intended to resemble a flashlight.